AstraZeneca's new CEO removes R&D, commercial heads

 His first decision on taking office was to suspend share buybacks, prompting immediate speculation that he will embark on more acquisitions to replace lost revenue.
 But he is also likely to re-focus both R&D and marketing operations in a bid to make the most of existing assets.

-The company is not alone in facing big patent losses, but while rivals like GlaxoSmithKline and Sanofi have now put the worst behind them, AstraZeneca still has the worst to come.
+The company is not alone in facing big patent losses, but while rivals like GlaxoSmithKline (GSK.L) and Sanofi (SASY.PA) have now put the worst behind them, AstraZeneca still has the worst to come.

 Its two biggest selling drugs - Nexium for stomach acid and the cholesterol fighter Crestor - will lose U.S. protection in 2014 and 2016.